Skip to Main Content

 Overview

+The Master of Arts in Clinical Mental Health Counseling is offered with either a 60-credit licensure concentration or a 36-credit non-licensure concentration.
 At the heart of this program is clinical formation through psychological depth and supervision.
 We ensure you graduate not only as a practitioner, but as a clinician who understands the psychological foundations of assessment, diagnosis, and intervention.
 You will learn not only what to do, but why it works.

 One degree.
-Two outcomes.
+Two concentrations.

-This 60-credit program is grounded in psychology and structured to prepare graduates for professional licensure.
 Unlike standard counseling degrees housed outside psychology departments, our curriculum integrates clinical counseling, psychological science, assessment, and supervised fieldwork into a coherent professional formation.

 Clinical Mental Health Counseling